 Renaissance and Reformation (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
 Origins of Renaissance humanism, commercial and scientific revolutions, national states.
 Protestant and Catholic Reformations; wars of religion.
 European overseas exploration and conquest.
-(Fall even years)
+(As needed)

 Nineteenth Century Europe (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
 Study of European civilization during the "long" 19th century, from the French Revolution to the eve of World War I. Impact of the Industrial Revolution on European life, the growth of liberalism and socialism, and the emergence of modern mass society and consciousness.
-(Fall odd years)
+(As needed)

 Twentieth Century Europe (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
 Study of Europe from the outbreak of World War I to the present, emphasizing the aftermath of World War I, the crises of the Depression years, World War II, the Cold War, and the post Cold War era.
-(Spring even years)
+(As needed)